 1. Place aluminum print back side up on a clean surface with the top of the print on the top.
 Wipe the back side of the aluminum with a cloth to make it clean.

 2. Select two of the longer wood lengths for the main support pieces.
-I chose to put the best looking wood side facing up that the customer will see and put glue on the other side.
+I chose to put the best-looking wood side facing up that the customer will see and put glue on the other side.

 3. Using the drill, drill a hole in the two longer wood pieces about as deep as needed to put the screws into.
 (See Figure 1) This pre-drilling will make it easier to put in the screws later.
-Remove any loose wood particles, caused from the drilling, from the wood pieces.
+Remove any loose wood particles, caused by the drilling, from the wood pieces.
 Also if you do the drilling away from the aluminum prints, you will not have to clean off the wood particles from the aluminum.

 D-rings, place the screw holes near the top center as shown in the photo.